qoh/io_scene_dts/FAQ.md

 There is effectively no limit, but stay below 256 as anything higher sends invalid node update packets and will have random bad effects on clients.

-#### The wrong nodes are being animated when using DSQ files.

-This could be caused by several things, but try creating a text block named "NodeOrder" which lists the names of all nodes in your 'rig' and... re-exporting everything.
-Sorry.

-#### What is NodeOrder?
-Why do I get an error regarding it when exporting my mesh?

-If you check "import node order" when importing a mesh it will create a text block (in the Text Editor view) named "NodeOrder", containing a list of every node (empty) in the DTS file, one on each line.
-This is used for keeping a consistent export ordering for matching up with DSQ files.

-When this text block exists, you cannot add or remove nodes (empties) at all unless you also update the text block.
-The most common mistake is importing node order once and deleting everything to make a new model (instead of pressing `Ctrl-N`).
-Then when you try to export your model it will complain about the missing nodes from the previously imported model.
-To resolve this, just delete the text block.

 #### How do I put a mesh in a detail level/LOD?
 How do detail levels work in this plugin?

 The exporter will use the object group name as the detail level name if present.
 If your mesh is named "Col-X" it will put it in "Collision-X".
 Otherwise it uses "detail32" by default.